VFPX/nfJson/README.md

 # nfJson

+Project developer: Marco Plaza  [GitHub/nfoxdev](https://github.com/nfoxdev)

 **A set of fast performance, reliable and easy to use Json functions using pure VFP.**

-Project Manager: Marco Plaza

 ## Functions & Usage